Chief Engineer, Advanced Engineering

 Dr. Changhua (Joshua) Huang earned his Ph.D. and M.S. degree in mechanical engineering from The State Key Lab of Mechanical Transmission, Chongqing University, China.
 He received his B.S. degree in Mechanical Engineering (with specialty in Off-Road Vehicle Engineering) from ChangAn University, China.
 In 1993 his career started as an associate professor at Tsinghua University with research interests in mechanical system design, tribological design, computational mechanics, biomechanical system and rehabilitation engineering.
 He has published over 30 technical papers, two patents and co-authored one book.
 In 2014 he received The Best Paper Award by NADCA (North America Die Casting Association).

-He is currently a member of NAFEMS Americas Steering Committee, one of founding members of NAFEMS Manufacturing Process Simulation Working Group and a member of the NADCA Computer Modeling Working Group.
+He is a member of NAFEMS Americas Steering Committee, one of founding members of NAFEMS Manufacturing Process Simulation Working Group and a member of the NADCA Computer Modeling Working Group.
+He has also been providing professional volunteer services for many years for several international Journals such as reviewer of International Journal of Metalcasting and reviewer of Journal of Materials Processing Technology.